 A: Part 1 is the home study, classroom review, and pool ONLY portion of the certification process.
 Part 2 is the open water training dive portion (4 total dives over two days) of the certification process.
 Both Part 1 & Part 2 need to be successfully completed to earn your PADI Open Water or Jr. Open Water certification.

 Q: It’s winter and I’m (we’re) going on vacation to a warm weather destination – how can I get certified?

-The classroom and pool portion is $289.
+The eLearning and pool portion is $289 plus tax.
 This includes your eLearning course, classroom review, pool skills practical application, use of scuba equipment.

 Q: How long does it take to complete my home study?

 Generally 10-12 hours is required for home study with eLearning modules.